Supporting local business

 - Follow, like and share @claremonttowncentre #claremonttowncentre and provide us with updates of your business so we can continue to promote them for you.

-Night-Time Activation Grants - coming soon
+Night-Time Activation Grants Are Now Live

 Captivating entertainment, delicious food and drink, and a thriving arts and culture scene!
 Be a part of the vision for a vibrant nightlife in Claremont.